adsaurnab/Webscrapper/amazon/README.md

 You will get the Title, Price, Details, About and Images  of those links

 Created at september 2020.
-Might not work later when the front end code changes.
+Might not work later when the front end code and layout changes.